OffchainLabs/feed-ticket-contracts/README.md

 The mutative calls that _do not_ trigger lazy update are setting the beneficiary, distributing funds, and depositing/withdrawing payment tokens.
 For beneficiary/distribute this keeps a fund-rescue path live even if a bug in the lazy update would otherwise cause it to revert; for deposit/withdraw the round state is irrelevant to the operation, so we skip the work.

 A dedicated permissionless entry point, `commitRoundState`, calls the lazy-update path directly.
-Anyone can use it to force a finished round's revenue to be credited to `_storedProceeds` so it is then drainable via `distributeSaleProceeds` without waiting for the next buyer or admin call.

 `Tickets` has the following public state:
 - `beneficiary` - account that receives sale proceeds